jiayiw005/jiayiw005.github.io/_pages/home.md

 I am a first-year undergraduate student at Brown University, concentrating in Mathematics-Computer Science and Urban Studies.
 As a student researcher and developer, I'm excited about anything broadly related to symbolic systems, sociotechnical **infrastructures**, and participatory or distributed AI.

-I'm passionate about this dual approach: when probing into theory research that configures higher-level policy decisions, I'm also making my way to explore downstream, grassroots solutions that center and empower community-driven technologies.
+My dual passion/approach: when probing into theory research that configures higher-level policy decisions, I'm also making my way to explore downstream, grassroots solutions that center and empower community-driven technologies.